jungparc/Container-Container-Service/zh/user-guide.md

     * This event occurs when Network Interface for use in NCS is not created.
 This is a temporary event that occurs when a workload is created immediately after template creation or when a workload is created in bulk.
 The event does not occur after a certain amount of time has elapsed.
 * A container event with **IpAddressGenerationFailure** type occurs when the workload is pending
     * This event occurs when there are no more IP addresses available in the specified subnet.
 You must create Template by changing the CIDR of the subnet or using other subnet.
+* Workloads remain pending after changing the workload template
+    * You can check the **Event** of the added task to find why the container is not running.